-Metminco, through its wholly owned subsidiaries Minera Hampton Chile Limitada and Minera Hampton Peru SAC, holds an interest in a portfolio of base and precious metal projects that are located within well-constrained metallogenic belts associated with the Andean Cordillera in Chile and Peru.
+Metminco holds an interest in a portfolio of gold, copper and other base metal projects that are located within well-constrained metallogenic belts associated with the Andean Cordillera in Colombia, Peru and Chile.

-The Company's premier project, Los Calatos, is located in southern Peru near, and in a similar geological setting to, three large operating open pit copper-molybdenum mines, namely Cerro Verde, Cuajone and Toquepala (Figure 1).
+The Company's Peruvian copper project, Los Calatos, is located in southern Peru near, and in a similar geological setting to three large operating open pit copper-molybdenum mines, namely, Cerro Verde, Cuajone and Toquepala In 2016, the Company concluded an agreement with CD Capital Resources Fund III whereby CD Capital will invest US$45 million in the project to earn a 70% interest and deliver a feasibility study.

-In January 2013 the Company released a mineral resource update for Los Calatos based on the drilling results of Phases 1, 2, 3 and 4, and the identification of a preferred mining scenario (small open pit operation followed by a large underground bulk mining operation) by NCL Ingenieria y Construccion Ltda (NCL).
-This was superceded by a further mineral resource estimate (February 2013) in support of a Mining Scoping Study completed on the preferred mining scenario by NCL.
-In August 2013, RungePincockMinarco (RPM) completed a Mine Production Study on the preferred mining scenario (Optimised L3_Model), which culminated in a revised mineral resource estimate of 493 million tonnes at a Cu grade of 0.38% and Mo grade of 0.023% (using a 0.15% CuEq cut-off) for those resources that are amenable to open pit mining to vertical depth of 700 metres below surface, and 926 million tonnes at a grade of 0.51% Cu and 0.022% Mo (using a 0.35% CuEq cut-off) for those resources that are amenable to undergound bulk mining below this depth.
+In August 2013, RungePincockMinarco (RPM) completed a Mine Production Study on the preferred mining scenario (Optimised L3_Model), which culminated in a revised mineral resource estimate of 493 million tonnes at a Cu grade of 0.38% and Mo grade of 0.023% (using a 0.15% CuEq cut-off) for those resources that are amenable to open pit mining to vertical depth of 700 metres below surface, and 926 million tonnes at a grade of 0.51% Cu and 0.022% Mo (using a 0.35% CuEq cut-off) for those resources that are amenable to underground bulk mining below this depth.

 In July 2012, the Company announced an updated mineral resource estimate for the Mollacas Project of 15.5 million tonnes at a Cu grade of 0.51% (using a 0.2% Cu cut-off grade), which is amenable to leaching (Copper Leach Project).
-The total leachable contained copper is 79,111 tonnes, of which 61,650 tonnes is soluble.
-Following the conclusion of additional metallurgical testwork, as well as revised operating and capital cost estimates, the Company updated a prior Scoping Study (completed by SRK Consulting [Chile] S.A. in 2008) in March 2014, the results of which support the robust economic nature of the project as an open pit, heap leach, solvent extraction - electrowinning operation.
+The total contained leachable copper is 79,111 tonnes, of which 61,650 tonnes is soluble.
+Following the conclusion of additional metallurgical testwork, as well as revised operating and capital cost estimates, the Company updated a prior Scoping Study (completed by SRK Consulting [Chile] S.A. in 2008) in March 2014, the results of which support robust economics for the project as an open pit, heap leach, solvent extraction - electrowinning operation.
 Given these encouraging results, it was disappointing that in late March 2014, the IV Region Court of Appeal overturned a 2011 judgement by the First Court of Ovalle which had granted the Company the right to mine the Mollacas deposit.
-The Company is rigorously contesting this judgement through the Supreme Court of Chile.
+The Company is continuing to assess avenues for the development of the project.

 The in-fill drill program completed at the Vallecillo Project (La Colorada deposit) in 2012 has, in conjunction with the prior drilling results, formed the basis of the current geological model for the La Colorada deposit.
 In reviewing the geological model, and the associated style of mineralisation, it became clear that further refinement of the model was required, which necessitated the sampling of previously un-sampled zones, and additional geological analysis of the drill core.
 In October 2012 SRK Consulting (Chile) S.A. completed a further mineral resource estimate comprising 8.86 million tonnes at a Au grade of 0.80g/t, Ag grade of 9.94g/t, Zn grade of 1.01%, Cu grade of 0.07% and Pb grade of 0.32% (using a 0.2g/t Au cut-off).
 A Preliminary Economic Assessment of the project in 2013 indicated that additional mineral resources need to be identified to develop an economically viable mining operation.